disi-unibo-nlp/Phunny/src/resolution/README.md

 ## Gemini Inference
 Below is an example Bash script to run inference for the **Resolution** task with **CoT reasoning** and Greedy decoding, using Gemini API.
-Direct Inference is currenlty not supported with Gemini models.

 ```bash
 #!/bin/bash